-- 3 The Conduct Committee shall have power to:- - (i) make such Regulations for the operation and administration of this Scheme, and thereafter to amend such Regulations from time to time, provided that there shall have been consultation by the Conduct Committee with the Participants prior to any amendments, and provided further that, in the event of any inconsistency between Regulations and this Scheme, the terms of the Scheme shall prevail; - (ii) provide the Executive Counsel, the Case Management Committee, the Convener and any Tribunal with guidance concerning the exercise of their duties under this Scheme, who shall have regard to any such guidance issued; - (iii) authorise any Tribunal to employ any person whose services may reasonably be required to assist the Tribunal; - (iv) authorise the remuneration of the members of any Tribunal, the Convener and any other persons;
+- 3 The Board shall have power to:- - make such Regulations for the operation and administration of this Scheme, and thereafter to amend such Regulations from time to time, provided that there shall have been consultation by the Board with the Participants prior to any amendments, and provided further that, in the event of any inconsistency between Regulations and this Scheme, the terms of the Scheme shall prevail; - (ii) provide the Executive Counsel, the Conduct Committee, the Convener and any Tribunal with guidance concerning the exercise of their duties under this Scheme, who shall have regard to any such guidance issued; - (iii) authorise any Tribunal to employ any person whose services may reasonably be required to assist the Tribunal; - (iv) authorise the remuneration of the members of any Tribunal, the Convener and any other persons;

-- (v) delegate to the Chairman of the Conduct Committee its powers under paragraphs 3(iii) and 3(iv) above; and - (vi) do all such other things as the Conduct Committee considers incidental or conducive to the operation of this Scheme.
+- (v) delegate to the Conduct Committee its powers under paragraphs 3(iii) and 3(iv) above and any or all of the functions and decisions at paragraphs 5, 6, 7 and 8; and - (vi) do all such other things as the Board considers incidental or conducive to the operation of this Scheme. - 4.
+[This paragraph has been deleted]